 - Standard – Allows you to finance a minimum of $5,000 in repairs with no maximum, though all repairs must be supported by the property appraisal.
 More extensive structural repairs are permitted with the Standard version of this program.

 Obtaining a pre-qualification or pre-approval can help you set your budget, narrow your home search, and navigate negotiations with the seller.
-Contact CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, today to start the process and get answers to your questions.
+Contact CrossCountry Mortgage, Inc. today to start the process and get answers to your questions.

 Get Pre-Qualified Now